dachcom-digital/pimcore-i18n/docs/40_LocaleErrorDocument.md

 If you're using this plugin you probably need some abstraction.
 This Bundle will help you to generate specific error documents depending on languages and/or country settings.

-Just create a document called `error` and place it in your tree:
+Just create a document called like the error page in your system settings or the error page of a specific site and place it in your tree:

 ```text
 site.com